|Oh, oh, Mr. Monitor Lizard picked up the rib bone intended for the warthogs! To see what transpired, please read below.|

 |Over a period of several minutes, Tom tossed several eggs his way.
 He seemed very pleased licking the eggs out of the broken shells.|

 With warthog Basket in the garden at the same time, earlier we’d tossed him some bones left from Tom’s rib dinner at Jabula.
 Here I go, saying we give them leftovers!!!
 Hypocritical?
 No.

-The minerals in bones are useful to warthogs and they’ll readily eat any type of bones we provide.
-However, they have no interest in any type of meat.
-By nature, they are herbivores but may in desperate situations they may consume carrion.
+The minerals in bones are useful to warthogs, and they’ll readily eat any bones we provide.
+However, they have no interest in any meat.
+By nature, they are herbivores but maybe in desperate situations, and they may consume carrion.